Kellerman81/go_media_downloader/README.md

 #### General

 - Regex Filtering Releases (Custom Filters for required and rejected)
-- Schedulers (different intervals for all the actions)
+- Schedulers (different intervals for all the actions) Support Interval and Cron based
 - Limiters (You can define how much you want to storm an API)
 - Configure which Meta Sources to use
 - Configure your Qualities and their priorities (use parse/quality api to test this) including wanted and Defaults